Clemente Soto Vélez Cultural and Educational Center

 Archival records are accessible by appointment only.

 For more than a decade, the Clemente Soto Vélez Cultural Center has served as an important incubator for the arts in the Lower East Side.
 It has provided workshop and exhibition space for numerous Puerto Rican and Latino artists, as well as to artists of other cultural backgrounds.
 The archival holdings that are of interest to researchers are currently limited.
-Nonetheless, CSV is starting to develop an archive in the hopes of documenting the artists who hold working space there.
+Nonetheless, the Clemente is starting to develop an archive in the hopes of documenting the artists who hold working space there.

 Relations to other Latino and Latin American organizations: